 Service Discovery for Automotive Services:

-Section 3 identifies automotive service discovery requirements, for example, fast network discovery within 100ms for drive-thru scenarios, capability advertisement for both download and upload services, and authentication support for sensor data sharing with certificate validation.
+Section 3 identifies automotive service discovery requirements, for example, for sensor data sharing with certificate validation, fast network discovery within 100ms for drive-thru scenarios, capability advertisement for both download and upload services, and authentication support.

-IEEE 802.11u [9] provides Generic Advertisement Service (GAS) and Access Network Query Protocol (ANQP) for service discovery, but multi-frame exchanges (GAS Initial Request/Response, GAS Comeback Request/Response) require 200-500ms in congested environments, which may exceed the automotive timing requirements.
+IEEE 802.11u [9] provides Generic Advertisement Service (GAS) and Access Network Query Protocol (ANQP) for service discovery, but such multi-frame exchanges (GAS Initial Request/Response, GAS Comeback Request/Response) add further latency, e.g., require 200-500ms in congested environments, which may exceed the automotive timing requirements.
 For example, HD map dowloads in drive-thru scenarios require that the connection establishment within 100ms.

-IEEE 802.11be[10] Multi-Link Operation (MLO) enables simultaneous operation across 2.4/5/6 GHz bands, potentially accelerating discovery through parallel scanning.
-It could be enhanced by automotive-specific optimizations for vehicular timing constraints and predictive discovery mechanisms required for anticipating upcoming roadside infrastructure based on vehicle trajectory.
+IEEE 802.11ai [12], Fast Initial Link Setup (FILS) Discovery mechanism aims to reduce the discovery process duration via various mechanisms including: FILS discovery frames which may be transmitted more frequently than beacon frames, non-AP STAs sending probe requests including the list of APs they already know about and therefore do not wish to hear from, each AP reporting on other APs within the same ESS it knows of via any of its operating radios, and others.
+However, these features are not known to be widely adopted.
+Furthermore, when it comes to the periodicity of FILS discovery messages, it is important to avoid band polution, esp. as beacons grow in size and the needed transmission time.

+IEEE 802.11be[10] Multi-Link Operation (MLO) enables simultaneous operation across 2.4/5/6 GHz bands.
+For Multo-Link Device (MLD) STAs operating in any MLO mode, such as Simultaneous Transmit Receive (STR), Multi-Link-Mulit-Radio (MLMR), or extended-Multi-Link-Single-Radio (eMLSR), the avaialability of two radios, even if one radio is only good for scanning and receiving low-MCS packets, potentially accelerating discovery through parallel scanning via these multiple radios each scanning in a different band.
+Note that for a STA that aims to set up a MLMR or STR link between itself and an AP, it needs to be ensured that the multi-link aspect does not add latency waiting for two channels in two different bands to be identified.
+For example, the STA might proceed with association and establishing link security via one link, as soon as a channel has been identified in a first band, and later, add a second link upon identifying a second channel in a different band via another radio.

+Also note that due to its short range, the use of 6 GHz for offloading has inherent limitations.

 IEEE 802.11bn's[11] proposed coordinated spatial reuse and ultra-low latency features remain in development and are not optimized for automotive discovery scenarios where vehicles need rapid identification of upload-capable versus download-capable infrastructure.

+Service discovery mechanisms could be enhanced by automotive-specific optimizations for vehicular timing constraints and predictive discovery mechanisms required for anticipating upcoming roadside infrastructure based on vehicle trajectory.
+For example, the work done in IEEE AI/ML studies directed to this objective can be helpful.
+See [18]

-Connetion Establishment performance:
+Autheticated and Seccure Connetion Establishment performance:

-Section 3 requires connection establishment fast, such as within 30 seconds for stationary map downloads and 100ms for mobile scenarios.
-Authentication overhead possibly adding 220-500ms due to vehicle certificate validation chains that exceed these targets.
+Section 3 requires fast connection establishment, such as within 30 seconds for stationary map downloads and 100ms for mobile scenarios.
+Authentication overhead can possibly add 220-500ms due to vehicle certificate validation chains that could result in connection establishment latency to exceed these targets.

-IEEE 802.11ai [12] Fast Initial Link Setup (FILS) reduces authentication overhead through cached authentication and association in single frame exchanges, representing a significant improvement over traditional multi-frame authentication procedures.
+IEEE 802.11ai [12], Fast Initial Link Setup (FILS) authentication reduces the overhead and latency of association and EAP-based authentication using information from a prior full authentication between a STA and an AP via a smaller number of exchanges., representing a significant improvement over traditional authentication procedures.